-206 Equipment
+Equipment

-- 208 2.1 Specific equipment for difficult airway management should be available in a clearly labelled 209 trolley. - 2.2 Units should have access to ultra-short acting opioids with stable context sensitive half times 211 deliverable by infusion; using software accommodating a range of appropriate - pharmacokinetic (PK) models that permits intraoperative cardio stability, smooth emergence from anaesthesia and rapid and accurate postoperative neurological assessment.

-215 should be available.
-13 216 217 218 2.4 Consideration should be given to continuing as much clinically indicated neuromonitoring as safely possible when the patient is transferred between critical care unit, theatres, interventional suite, MRI and CT scanners. ^{14,15} 219 220 2.5 Monitoring equipment to detect venous air embolism and catheters for air aspiration should be available.
-The use of multiorifice catheters should also be considered. ^{16,17} 221 222 2.6 Those units conducting functional neurosurgery or surgery for correction of scoliosis, other relevant spinal surgery, or surgery for some cranial lesions, e.g. cerebellopontine angle relevant spinal surgery, or surgery for some cranial lesions, e.g. cerebellopontine angle tumours, should have the appropriate equipment and adequate numbers of trained staff for intraoperative neurophysiological testing.
-Neuroanaesthetists should be aware of the implications of this testing for anaesthesia including blood pressure management, use of neuromuscular blockade, and the use of total intravenous anaesthesia (TIVA).^{14,17,18,19}

-Equipment to comply with Association of Anaesthetists standards for anaesthetic monitoring

-- 227 2.7 Equipment for safe positioning of patients with a wide range of body habitus should include: - appropriately sized mattresses - positioning aids to minimise risk of eye injury, nerve injury as well as skin damage, e.g. pressure sores, during potentially prolonged operations - fixings to prevent accidental movement during the procedure. - 232 2.8 Equipment to monitor patient temperature and to provide targeted temperature 233 management should be available.20 - Availability of a cell salvage system should be considered for procedures associated with a risk of blood loss >500mls or exceeding 25% of circulating volume.^{21,22,23} Staff who operate this equipment should receive training in how to operate it and frequently use it to maintain their skills. - 2.10 The department should consider having a mobile phone available to staff for transfers of brain injured patients.4 Transferring team should have access to mobile phones with the relevant contact details during the transfer to enable them to communicate with the receiving unit if required.
+- 2.1 Specific equipment for difficult airway management should be available in a clearly labelled trolley. - 2.2 Units should have access to ultra-short-acting opioids with stable context-sensitive half times deliverable by infusion using software accommodating a range of appropriate pharmacokinetic models that permits intraoperative cardiostability, smooth emergence from anaesthesia and rapid and accurate postoperative neurological assessment. - 2.3 Equipment that complies with Association of Anaesthetists standards for anaesthetic monitoring should be available. - 2.4 Consideration should be given to continuing as much clinically indicated neuromonitoring as safely possible when the patient is transferred between critical care unit, theatres, interventional suite, MRI and CT scanners.
+14,15 - 2.5 Monitoring equipment to detect venous air embolism and catheters for air aspiration should be available.
+The use of multiorifice catheters should also be considered.
+16,17 - 2.6 Those units conducting functional neurosurgery or surgery for correction of scoliosis, other relevant spinal surgery, or surgery for some cranial lesions (e.g. cerebellopontine angle tumours) should have the appropriate equipment and adequate numbers of trained staff for intraoperative neurophysiological testing.
+Neuroanaesthetists should be aware of the implications of this testing for anaesthesia, including blood pressure management, use of neuromuscular blockade, and the use of total intravenous anaesthesia.
+14,17,18,19 - 2.7 Equipment for safe positioning of patients with a wide range of body habitus should include: - appropriately sized mattresses - positioning aids to minimise risk of eye injury, nerve injury as well as skin damage (e.g. pressure sores) during potentially prolonged operations - fixings to prevent accidental movement during the procedure. - 2.8 Equipment to monitor patient temperature and to provide targeted temperature management should be available. - 2.9 Availability of a cell salvage system should be considered for procedures associated with a risk of blood loss greater than 500 ml or exceeding 25% of circulating volume.
+Staff who operate this equipment should receive training in how to operate it and should use it frequently to maintain their skills. - 2.10 The department should consider having a mobile phone available to staff for transfers of brain-injured patients.
+The transferring team should have access to mobile phones with the relevant contact details during the transfer to enable them to communicate with the receiving unit if required.

-242 Support services
+Support services

-- 244 2.11 There should be same day availability of ultrasound investigations, including 245 echocardiography. - 246 2.12 Neuroradiology support should be available 24/7 for interpretation of neuroimaging. - 247 2.13 In hospitals with a dedicated neuroanaesthesia service there should be dedicated neurology 248 input available. - 2.14 Online imaging results from referring hospitals and within the neuroscience centre should be available locally, and consideration should be given to the provision of remote access for all anaesthetists who provide cover to neuroanaesthesia out of hours. - 2.15 There should be onsite laboratory provision, or near patient testing, for blood gases, serum electrolytes, platelet function assay, activated clotting time and viscoelastic haemostatic assays to allow safe management of patients in the operating theatre and angiography suite.24

-2.16 Rapid access to other biochemical and haematological investigations and blood transfusion should be provided.25
+- 2.11 There should be same-day availability of ultrasound investigations, including echocardiography. - 2.12 Neuroradiology support should be available 24/7 for interpretation of neuroimaging. - 2.13 In hospitals with a dedicated neuroanaesthesia service dedicated neurology input should be available.

+- 2.14 Online imaging results from referring hospitals and within the neuroscience centre should be available locally, and consideration should be given to the provision of remote access for all anaesthetists who provide cover to neuroanaesthesia out of hours. - 2.15 There should be onsite laboratory provision or near-patient testing for blood gases, serum electrolytes, platelet function assay (if available), activated clotting time and viscoelastic haemostatic assays to allow safe management of patients in the operating theatre and angiography suite. - 2.16 Rapid access to other biochemical and haematological investigations and blood transfusion should be provided.

-258 Facilities
+Facilities

-- 259 260 2.17 Transfer times between the procedure room and critical care should be minimised.
+- 2.17 Transfer times between the procedure room and critical care should be minimised.
 In new buildings, this may be achieved by having theatres, the critical care unit and radiological facilities within close proximity and preferably on the same floor.
-An integrated approach should be taken when planning new facilities.29 - 2.18 Post anaesthetic recovery facilities with appropriately trained staff and equipment should be available for elective and non-elective cases.26
+An integrated approach should be taken when planning new facilities. - 2.18 Post-anaesthetic recovery facilities with appropriately trained staff and equipment should be available for elective and non-elective procedures.

-266 3 Areas of special requirement
+3 Areas of special requirement

-267 Children
+Children